rfuzzo/MWSE/docs/source/types/tes3animationGroup.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

-A game object that astores animation group data from loaded keyframe data.
+A game object that stores animation group data from loaded keyframe data.
+This includes action and sound timing.
+Animation groups belonging to the same animation file are linked together.

 ## Properties